-The following warnings apply any time you operate or service the MAXBlend2:
+The following warnings apply any time you operate or service the MaxBlend Lite :

-- " Always confirm prescribed flow before administering to patient and monitor flow on a frequent basis. - " Always follow ANSI and CGA standards for medical gas products and flowmeters and oxygen handeling. - DO NOT operate the MAXBlend2 unless qualified personnel are in attendance to promptly respond to alarms, inoperative conditions, or sudden malfunctions.
-Patients on life-support equipment should be visually monitored at all times. - DO NOT ignore audible alarms of the MAXBlend2.
-Alarms indicate conditions that require your immediate attention. - DO NOT use parts, accessories, or options that have not been authorized for use with the MAXBlend2.
-Using unauthorized parts, accessories, or options may be harmful to the patient or damage the MAXBlend2. - " Check all audible and visual alarms periodically to ensure they are operating properly.
-If an alarm fails to activate, contact your Maxtec Certified Service Technician. - DO NOT operate the MAXBlend2 with the monitor powered off or without setting the adjustable alarms.
-All adjustable alarms must be set to ensure safe operation. - ⋄DO NOT steam autoclave or otherwise subject the MAXBlend2 to temperatures above 122°F (50°C). - " If the air or oxygen gas source fails, the pressure differential alarm will sound alerting the clinician that a condition has occurred that may significantly alter the FiO2 and flow output from the MAXBlend2 - " If either the air or oxygen source pressure is reduced or increased sufficiently to create a pressure differential of 20 PSI or more, an audible alarm will sound.
-This condition may significantly alter the FiO2 and flow output from the MAXBlend2. - DO NOT use humidified oxygen to calibrate this system.
-If calibrated with humidified oxygen. subsequent oxygen readings will be higher than the true oxygen level. - DO NOT tape, obstruct or remove the alarm during clinical use. - DO NOT occlude the sensor port on the side of the MAXBlend2. - " An air inlet/water filter is recommended for use with the MAXBlend2.
-See section 6.1. - " If the MAXBlend2 does not function as described in section 2, contact your maxtec distributor or Maxtec Certified Service Technician. - DO NOT use lubricants on the MAXBlend2.
+• Always confirm prescribed flow before administering to patient and monitor flow on a frequent basis.

+• Always follow ANSI and CGA standards for medical gas products and flowmeters and oxygen handling.

+- DO NOT operate the MaxBlend Lite unless qualified personnel are in attendance to promptly respond to alarms, inoperative conditions, or sudden malfunctions.
+Patients on life-support equipment should be visually monitored at all times. - DO NOT ignore audible alarms of the MaxBlend Lite.
+Alarms indicate conditions that require your immediate attention. - DONOT use parts, accessories, or options that have not been authorized for use with the MAXBlend Light.
+Using unauthorized parts, accessories, or options may be harmful to the patient or damage the MaxBlend Lite. - Check all audible and visual alarms periodically to ensure they are operating properly.
+If an alarm fails to activate, contact your Maxtec Certified Service Technician. - DO NOT operate the MaxBlend Lite with the monitor powered off or without setting the adjustable alarms.
+All adjustable alarms must be set to ensure safe operation. - DO NOT steam autoclave or otherwise subject the MaxBlend Lite to temperatures above 122°F (50°C). - DO NOT use humidified oxygen to calibrate this system.
+If calibrated with humidified oxygen, subsequent oxygen readings will be higher than the true oxygen level. - O DO NOT tape, obstruct or remove the alarm during clinical use. - DO NOT occlude the sensor port on the side of the MaxBlend Lite. - An air inlet/water filter is recommended for use with the MaxBlend Lite.
+See section 6.1. - If the MaxBlend Lite does not function as described in section 2, contact your maxtec distributor or Maxtec Certified Service Technician. - DO NOT use the MaxBlend Lite until correct performance has been verified.
+See section 3.0. - If a condition is detected that could possibly prevent the monitor from continuing to operate safely, it will sound an alarm.
+If at any time, EOx (i.e. EO2, EO4, etc.) appears on the LCD, refer to section 4.0 or contact a Maxtec Certified Service Technician. - All service should be referred to a Maxtec Certified Service Technician.

-- DO NOT use the MAXBlend2 until correct performance has been verified.
-See section 3.0. - " If a condition is detected that could possibly prevent the monitor from continuing to operate safely, it will sound an alarm.
-If at any time, EOx (i.e. EO2, EO4, etc.) appears on the LCD, refer to section 4.0 or contact a Maxtec Certified Service Technician. - " All service should be referred to a Maxtec Certified Service Technician. - " Elastomer components such as O-rings are designed to function satisfactorily for a minimum of two years.
-Maxtec recommends that the MAXBlend2 be serviced by Maxtec at a minimum of every two years or if a leak or other performance problem is suspected. - " If the MAXBlend2 is dropped, follow the procedures outlined in section 3.0 for a performance check before reusing the device. - " Always remove the batteries to protect the unit from potential leaky battery damage when the unit is going to be stored (not in use for more than 30 days). - " Always replace batteries with recognized name brand AA alkaline batteries. - The MAXBlend2 has the ability to set the low oxygen alarm below 18% and can be set as low as 15% (see section 2.3 on setting alarms).
-This is in accordance with IEC 80601-2-55.
+- Elastomer components such as O-rings are designed to function satisfactorily for a minimum of two years.
+Maxtec recommends that the MaxBlend Lite be serviced by Maxtec every two years or if a leak or other performance problem is suspected. - If the MaxBlend Lite is dropped, follow the procedures outlined in section 3.0 for a performance check before reusing the device. - Always remove the batteries to protect the unit from potential leaky battery damage when the unit is going to be stored (not in use for more than 30 days). - Always replace batteries with recognized name brand AA alkaline batteries. - The MaxBlend Lite has the ability to set the low oxygen alarm below 18% and can be set as low as 15% (see section 2.3 on setting alarms).
+This is in accordance with ISO 80601-2-55. - DO NOT use lubricants on the MaxBlend Lite.